The following grading system is followed at Dar Al-Hekma University:

 - Completing a minimum of 60% of the course work requirements and passing them.

-The course instructor with the Department Chair/Program Director have the right to decline rescheduling a final exam for any student if the latter fails to provide valid reasons and supporting evidence.
+The course instructor together with the Department Chair/Program Director have the right to decline rescheduling a final exam for any student if the latter fails to provide valid reasons and supporting evidence.

 Removal of an Incomplete Grade ("IC")